idealo/terraform-provider-csd/README.md

 The Common Short Domain product gives you cool short domains (AWS Hosted Zones) in your AWS account so you can manage them yourself, without the hassle of a third party.

-Currently we support the following domains where you can get subdomains:
+Currently, we support the following domains where you can get subdomains:

 - `idealo.tools`: Used for internal idealo tooling